-Create continuity Encourage your young editors to look carefully at what is at the end of one shot and the beginning of the next.
-It can work well to match these so the shots are similar.
-Do the shots link effectively?
+Create continuity.
+When editing from one shot to the next, look carefully at what the viewer will see at the end of one shot and the beginning of the next shot.
+It can work well to match these so that the shots are similar.
+For example, in two close-up shots, the eyeline of the character in the first shot could be matched with the eyeline of the character in the second.
+Thinking about the relationship between shots is key in becoming a good Editor.